 Treatment Options for Worn Teeth in Buford, GA

 For minor tooth chips, Dr. Brown or Dr. Newberry may recommend cosmetic tooth bonding.
-This is a simple procedure, typically complete in a single dental visit.
-Tooth bonding can address cracks, chips, or realign the bite by reshaping the tooth surface.
+This is a simple procedure, typically completed in a single dental visit.
+Tooth bonding can address cracks and chips or realign the bite by reshaping the tooth surface.

 Tooth crowns serve as a “cap” for a damaged or filled tooth, strengthening it and avoiding tooth loss.